elotroalex/chiens/_texts/translation.md

 - {:.sp} The Chorus of Slaves.

 - {:.i2}  Hey, ho.
 Ho, my friends, ho.
-- My fatigue is a dumper of quiet sand
+- My fatigue is a wheelbarrow full of silent sand
-- on the four corners of the harvest of stones.
+- dumped on the four corners of the stone harvest.

 - {:.sp} The Man Reciter *(dismal.)*